 According to Rolling Stone, some confirmed song titles are Who's Gonna Be Your Girl? and Swinging With My Eyes Closed.
 Neither of those are the lead single though, that honour goes to Life's About To Get Good which will debut in June.

 The sisterly trio had a worldwide hit with their 2013 debut Days Are Gone, and they collaborated with Calvin Harris and were rumoured to be writing with Taylor Swift.
-Now they're looking to get back to basics.
+Now they're looking to get back to basics with sophomore album Something To Tell You.

 Her Alice In Wonderland Grammy-nominated soundtrack single Just Like Fire was a hit across the globe last year, but something interrupted Pink's 2016 album plans - the birth of her second child Jameson Moon Hart, who arrived on Boxing Day.
-While there's not much info on her next project, she did release a GRAMMY Award-nominated duet with US country star Kenny Chesney.
+While there's not much info on her next project, in an short interview with Radio 1 to promote her feature alongside Sia on Stargate's Waterfall she said she was recording and sifting out the best ones.
 Expect the record in the second half of the year.

-Miley is definitely working on the follow-up to Miley Cyrus and Her Dead Petz, which was released as a free download following her VMAs hosting gig in 2015.
+Miley is finally working on the follow-up to Miley Cyrus and Her Dead Petz, which was released as a free download following her VMAs hosting gig in 2015.

 It doesn't really feel like his Duttyness has been away too long, thanks to his mega collab with Sia, Cheap Thrills, plus his cameo on Clean Bandit's Christmas Number 1 Rockabye, but it's been nearly five years since he was last in the Official Albums Chart.
 Two tracks are already out there: the Top 10 hit No Lie, feat.
 Dua Lipa, and Tek Weh Yuh Heart feat.
 Tory Lanez, giving a good indication of what's to come.